-This article recommends some best practices for administrators and security officers using Miradore Management Suite's Patch Management module.
+This article recommends some best practices for ensuring optimal performance and service delivery when using Miradore Management Suite's Patch Management module.

 During the implementation phase of Miradore's Patch Management module, administrators need to choose all languages and operating system versions for which patches are desired to be managed with Miradore Management Suite.
 For this phase, we give three recommendations:

 1. In large environments with thousands of devices, it is recommended to add supported operating systems gradually, because choosing multiple options at once may cause immense impact to the performance when the system starts to process the patches.
 Choose some of the desired operating system versions first, and add more later when the patch manager component has successfully processed the patches for the previously selected operating system.

 2. Don’t choose any unnecessary operating system versions because choosing more operating system versions quickly increases the amount of required disk space and network bandwidth needed for processing and storing the patch data.